madhavkarri/-CarND-P8-PIDController/Writeup_Report.md

 ![][image2]

 #### 4. PID Parameter Tuning
 Attached video file showing completion of a single lap around the track was achieved using manual PID tuning.
-Initial guess or starting point was adapted from "Udacity knowledge hub."
-Using this initial guess, the final values of (Kp:0.2, Ki:0.001, and Kd:3) were arrived at after several iterations using 30 mph and a smooth ride as objectives.
+* Initial guess or starting point was adapted from "Udacity knowledge hub."
+* Using this initial guess, the final values of (Kp:0.2, Ki:0.001, and Kd:3) were arrived at after several iterations using 30 mph and a smooth ride as objectives.

-For throttle control, instead of using another PID control, it is controlled as a function of steering-control-PID output.
-If there is a high value of steering correction output, the throttle is lowered and conversely a low value of steering correction output, the throttle is increased.
+* For throttle control, instead of using another PID control, it is controlled as a function of steering-control-PID output.
+* For a high value of steering correction output, the throttle is lowered
+* For a low value of steering correction output, the throttle is increased

+Twiddle Algorithm:

+* Twiddle algorithm was attempted.
+Algorithm was functioning and the best error resulted on the order of O(1e-5 to 1e-7).
+However, there were several issues that need to be resolved before twiddle can be used for PID parameter tuning.
+The car after couple of twiddle iterations goes off the track, despite the best error on the order of O(1e-5 to 1e-7).
+The car needs to be reset back on to the track for the twiddle algorithm to make further progress.
+However, in lieu of time this was NOT attempted.

 #### Next Steps and Future Updates
 * Auto-tune PID parameters using algorithms such as Coordinate Ascent (Twiddle) or Stochastic Gradient Descent to further maximize vehicle speed